✓ Updated March 2026

 Frequently Asked Questions

-When's the absolute best time to visit the National Parks to avoid the biggest crowds?
+When's the absolute best time to visit the National Parks to avoid the biggest crowds, but still get great weather?

 I'm planning a road trip hitting several parks.
-What's the smartest way to handle park entrance fees?
+What's the most cost-effective way to handle park entrance fees?

-Definitely invest in the 'America the Beautiful' annual pass.
-For $80, it covers entrance fees for a year to all national parks and federal recreation lands for you and your vehicle's occupants.
-It pays for itself after visiting just a few major parks, saving you a bundle and a lot of hassle at each gate.
+Hands down, get the 'America the Beautiful' annual pass.
+For $80, it covers entrance fees for a driver and all passengers in a non-commercial vehicle at all national parks and federal recreation sites for a full year.
+It pays for itself after visiting just a few major parks, and it's a fantastic way to support conservation efforts.

 Always maintain a safe distance – think at least 100 yards from bears and wolves, and 25 yards from other animals like bison or elk.
-Never feed them, as it disrupts their natural behavior and can make them aggressive.
-Carry bear spray in bear country and know how to use it; it's a small investment for peace of mind.
+Never feed wildlife, no matter how cute they look; it's harmful to them and can lead to dangerous situations for you.
+Carry bear spray in bear country and know how to use it; it’s a small price to pay for peace of mind.

 How many days do you need in National Parks, USA?